biomoff/UoA_Metagenomics_Workshop/README.md

 nano Scripts/METABOLIC.sh
 ```

-You should now be inside an open empty file, which we will gradually add to in order to build up our submission script for reassembling bins.
+You should now be inside an open empty file, which we will gradually add to in order to build up our submission script for functionally annotating MAGs.

 ### Adding Slurm scheduler parameters